Skip to main content

 Go to content and open an article.

-In the "Publishing" tab you can find the robots setting.
+In the "Publish" tab, you can find the robots setting.

 What do the robots options mean?

-Under menu items and articles you will see option "use general".
-When you use that, the setting of the "general settings" are adopted.
-In most cases this will be "Index, Follow".
+Under menu items and articles, you will see option "use general".
+When you use that, the "general settings" setting will be adopted.
+In most cases, this will be "Index, Follow".

 index